mileskc/cocktails-front-end/README.md

 * Laura Seely

 ## Description:
 An application that allows users to search through popular cocktails and click on cards, displaying a modal showing the ingredients and instructions for making each drink.
-Users may also choose to pick a random cocktail as well.
-The user can also search drinks by name or ingredient, as well as add their own drink to the site.
+The user can also search drinks by name or ingredient, as well as add their own drinks to the site.
+Users may choose to pick a random cocktail as well.

 ## Live Link: